alpscode/website/content/blog/rocket-league-and-sports-analytics.md

 - Downloads our games (BallChasing API).
 - Converts replay files to JSON and CSV data (carball).

-The amazing thing is that carball is able to give you data frame-by-frame (with 25 frame per second rate).
+The amazing thing is that carball is able to give you data frame-by-frame at a rate of 25 frame per second.
 That is a lot of information.
 By using the on-target shot detection carball offers, we were able to extract all data pertaining to player locations, velocities, and rocket booster levels.

 ## But... why?

-By using Rocket League as our perfect sandbox, we can gain substantial experience to models with the readily available data that is impeccable.
+By using Rocket League as our perfect sandbox, we can gain substantial experience with models with the readily available and clean data.
 From there, anything you can build with Rocket League data, you can replicate to varying degrees across real-time sports with messier data (e.g. basketball, hockey, soccer, football).

 It makes it possible to: